Counting and packing Hamilton cycles in dense graphs and oriented graphs: Counting Hamilton cycles in undirected graphs

 and completes the proof of Proposition \ref{warmup}.{ $\Box$ \\}

 Corollary \ref{warmup2} follows easily from Proposition \ref{warmup}.

 \textbf{Proof of Corollary \ref{warmup2}.} Let $A$ be the adjacency matrix of $G$.
 Then $A$ is an $n\times n$ matrix with all entries $0$'s and $1$'s which is $cn$-regular (the number of $1$'s in each row/column is exactly $cn$).
-Since $G$ is $cn$-regular, the lower bound on $h(G)$ follows from Proposition \ref{warmup}.
-For the upper bound, note that since the number of Hamilton cycles in $G$, $h(G)$, is at most the number of $2$-factors in $G$, using Theorem \ref{Bregman} we get that
+Since $G$ is $cn$-regular, it follows that $\textrm{reg}(G)=cn$.
+Therefore, since $cn\geq n/2$, by Proposition \ref{warmup} we have